 Attack of the Bottle Caps

-Though my hoaxing career only lasted a couple of hours, I’m proud of it.
-To get decent results out of a few kitchen supplies and lens flares was a surprising and satisfying pay off.
-Most importantly, it was a strange feeling to look at my own pics and imagine they were real images.
-Funnily enough, even if I know it’s totally fake, the feeling was still there.
+Though my hoaxing career only lasted a couple of hours, I am proud of it.
+To get decent results out of a few kitchen supplies and lens flares was both surprising and satisfying.
+Still, it’s a strange feeling to look at my own pics and imagine that they’re real.
+Funnily enough, though I know they are fake, imagining what it might look like to see an alien craft still gives me the same-old jitters.
 It’s still exciting to wonder, what if?

 Do you want to believe?
 Hoax a UFO with PicsArt photo editor and tag it with #UFOHoax to share.